kubernetes/kubernetes/docs/proposals/dramatically-simplify-cluster-creation.md

 Luke Marsden & many others in [SIG-cluster-lifecycle](https://github.com/kubernetes/community/tree/master/sig-cluster-lifecycle).

-10th August 2016
+17th August 2016

-*This proposal aims to capture the latest consensus and proposed plan of action of SIG-cluster-lifecycle.
+*This proposal aims to capture the latest consensus and plan of action of SIG-cluster-lifecycle.
 It should satisfy the first bullet point [required by the feature description](https://github.com/kubernetes/features/issues/11).*

 See also: [this presentation to community hangout on 4th August 2016](https://docs.google.com/presentation/d/17xrFxrTwqrK-MJk0f2XCjfUPagljG7togXHcC39p0sM/edit?ts=57a33e24#slide=id.g158d2ee41a_0_76)